8 E-commerce Challenges Tech Can Solve In The Fashion And Apparel Industry

 e.
 Complications from high order returns

-The fashion and apparel industry has the highest return rate compared to other e-commerce categories.
+The fashion and apparel e-commerce industry has the highest return rate compared to other e-commerce categories.
 67% of shoppers[8] check the returns page before making a purchase.
 And clothing and shoes are the most common products returned[9] when purchased online or in-store.

 Online shoppers want to try out the products they buy before committing to them.
 So they expect fashion and apparel brands and retailers to offer return and replacement options.
 But, this is an expensive feature to offer.